Fate/stay night: Heaven's Feel II. lost butterfly: Plot

-After Saber's disappearance, Shirou Emiya is effectively disqualified from the Holy Grail War but intends to continue fighting regardless.
+After Saber's disappearance, Shirou Emiya is effectively eliminated from the Holy Grail War but intends to continue fighting regardless.
 After returning from a meeting with Rin Tohsaka, Shirou finds Sakura Matou has been kidnapped by her brother Shinji, and the two confront him.
 Sakura pleads for everyone to stop, and Rider heeds her call, revealing Sakura as her true Master.
 Faced with the reality that he will never be a Magus, Shinji douses Sakura with a potion that makes her lose control of her mana and flees.
 Archer and Rin attack Sakura, but Rider defends her and starts turning them to stone with her gaze – revealing her identity as Medusa.
 However, when Shirou is hurt and loses consciousness, Sakura's grief causes her to injure herself, forcing Rider to stop.

 Shirou reawakens in Fuyuki Church, where priest Kirei Kotomine operates on Sakura.
 He explains Sakura's body is infested by Zōken Matou's Crest Worms, which feed on her mana by arousing her.
 As Rin contemplates killing Sakura for the danger she poses, Kotomine reveals to Shirou that the two girls are blood sisters, with Sakura given to the Matou family for adoption.
 Despite Sakura's attempts to push him away for his safety, Shirou promises he will protect her even at the cost of his ideals, which also makes Rin back off.
-Sakura then moves back to the Emiya household with Rider, who slowly starts to trust Shirou.
+Sakura then returns to the Emiya household with Rider, who slowly trusts Shirou.
 However, Sakura becomes increasingly aroused due to the Crest Worms, and her behavior becomes erratic.

-Shirou and Rin seek out Illyasviel von Einzbern to form an alliance, but find her in battle with Zōken and the shadow, which unleashes the corrupted Saber to subdue Berserker so it can devour him.
+Shirou and Rin seek out Illyasviel von Einzbern to form an alliance but find her in battle with Zōken and the shadow, which unleashes the corrupted Saber to subdue Berserker so it can devour him.
 While Archer can drive Zōken's Assassin off, the shadow mortally wounds him and severs Shirou's left arm before retreating.
 Before dying, Archer cuts off his left arm and transplants it onto Shirou to save his life.
 Having lost their Servants, Rin and Illya move into the Emiya household to plan their next step while helping Shirou get used to his new arm, now sealed with a holy cloth as his body cannot handle Archer's power within.
 However, as Rin grows closer to Shirou, Sakura becomes jealous and asks him if he loves her romantically, to which Shirou affirms he does – resulting in the two having sex.